-You don’t necessarily have to possess a certain personality type, come from a particular background, or even have the same goals as the people around you to succeed in real estate.
+You don’t necessarily have to possess a certain personality type, come from a particular background, or even have the same goals as the people around you to find success in real estate.
 It’s a profession in which many different kinds of people have found success.
 But despite their differences, successful real estate agents have often mastered similar skill sets that give them an advantage over their competitors.

 Just what are those skills, exactly?
 Keep reading because we’ve compiled the 10 most important ones for you.